Chapter 15: The Voice

 time spot behind some sandbags, so a sniper could not zero in on me.

-Milliron was still stateside, and Bowman was also gone on R & R. The
+Milliron was still stateside, and Bowman was also away on R&R. The

 ever-faithful Walker was there, as always.
 Unfortunately, my nap time